bigredwill/kickbal/content/pages/home.md

     dance and overthink emails.
   title: Kickbal Dance Company
 ---
 **Next show --->** HOMEBODY is happening at a sheltered, open-air location in Oakland.
 December 2-5, 2020 at 8pm.
+Tickets at https://homebody.splashthat.com/

-Join our email list for location and tickets.
+Join our email list below:

 <!-- Begin Mailchimp Signup Form -->